apache/arrow/docs/source/python/dataset.rst

 Writing Datasets
 ----------------

-The dataset API also simplifies writing data to a dataset.
+The dataset API also simplifies writing data to a dataset using :func:`write_dataset` .
 This can be useful when you want to partition your data or you need to write a large amount of data.
 A basic dataset write is similar to writing a table except that you specify a directory instead of a filename.